calimero-project/calimero-tools/README.md

 Examples
 -------------

-Note, KNX IP secure communication requires the following command-line options:
+Note, using KNX Secure requires a keyring (`--keyring`) and keyring password (`--keyring-pwd`); by default the keyring in the current working directory is used.
+Alternatively, for KNX IP Secure, the following command-line options are supported:

 * Secure Multicast: `--group-key` _<16 bytes hex key>_
 * Secure Unicast: